-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Tulsa Opera, Inc. as of June 30, 2019 and 2018, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the combined financial position of Tulsa Opera, Inc. as of June 30, 2020 and 2019, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-Effect of Adopting New Accounting Standard
+Effect of Adopting New Accounting Standards

-As discussed in Note 1, Tulsa Opera adopted the Financial Accounting Standards Board's Accounting Standards update ("ASU") 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities as of and for the years ended June 30, 2019 and 2018.
+As discussed in Note 1 to the combined financial statements, the Tulsa Opera adopted the Financial Accounting Standards Board's Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) as of and for the year ended June 30, 2020.
 Our opinion is not modified with respect to this matter.